Glenn985/Python-GREP_clone_Learning_parallelism/README.md

   * Standard line-by-line file reading
   * Loading entire files into memory
   * Binary file processing
   * Memory-mapped files using `mmap`

 * Benchmarked retrieval/search times across the different approaches to understand their performance characteristics.

-* Tested the limitations of loading very large files directly into memory, including intentionally pushing the program to the point of **RAM exhaustion**, demonstrating why streaming and memory-mapped approaches can be preferable for large datasets.
+* Tested the limitations of loading very large files directly into memory, including  pushing the program to the point of **RAM exhaustion**, understanding  why streaming and memory-mapped approaches can be preferable for large datasets.

 ## Concurrency & Parallelism